junior1407/Competitive-Programming/readme.md

 * [Tree Shufling](https://codeforces.com/contest/1363/problem/E): Greedy Problem.
 Children nodes can have their parent's cost if it's smaller than theirs.
 Then solving bottom to top can be done in a greedy way.
 * [Road to Zero](https://codeforces.com/contest/1342/problem/A): If 2a > b, we can use both operations.
 * [Most socially-distanced subsequence](https://codeforces.com/contest/1364/problem/B):  if a > b and b>c or  a< b and b <c, then b is not necessary.
+* [Kana and Dragon Quest game](https://codeforces.com/contest/1337/problem/B): Use all absortions until the hp doesnt get any lower.

 # Constructive:boom: